IRS Data Retrieval Tool

 - Your current marital status is different than it was on your Tax Return.

-- You filed a Puerto Rican or foreign tax return
+- You filed a Puerto Rico or foreign tax return

 Visit the IRS website to obtain a free copy of your IRS Tax Return Transcript